trovitsys/puppet-opendkim/README.md

 ## Limitations

-This module is tested on CentOS 6
+This module is tested on CentOS 6.

 ## Development

-Fork me on github and make pull request
+Fork me on github and make pull request.